niy42/Web3.0/README.md

 ## About

-[Your Application Name] is a cutting-edge front-end application developed with React.js and Solidity, bringing together the power of decentralized finance (DeFi) and blockchain technology.
+BrokFree is a cutting-edge front-end application developed with React.js and Solidity, bringing together the power of decentralized finance (DeFi) and blockchain technology.
 The application seamlessly integrates MetaMask wallet connectivity, allowing users to securely interact with Ethereum-based smart contracts and decentralized applications (DApps) directly from their web browser.

 ## Features